On the Cosmetic Crossing Conjecture for Special Alternating Links: Proof of Main Result

 \begin{thm} Suppose an oriented link $L \subset S^3$ satisfies the following conditions: \begin{itemize} \item The link $L$ bounds a definite Seifert surface $S$. \item The branched double-cover $\Sigma(L)$ is an $L$-space. \end{itemize} Then $L$ does not admit a non-nugatory, cosmetic crossing change. \end{thm}

+We note the second condition above implies $L$ is non-split, since $\Sigma(L)$ is a rational homology sphere.
 Examples of non-alternating links which satisfy the hypotheses of Theorem \ref{thm:main-one} include the knots $9_{49}$, $10_{134}$, and $10_{142}$.
 These knots are known to be quasi-alternating \cite{man07, ck09-2}, and hence have branched double-covers which are $L$-spaces.
 Further, each knot $K$ satisfies $2g(K) = |\sigma(K)|$, $g$ the genus of $K$, implying the existence of a definite Seifert surface.
+These examples were found with the help of KnotInfo \cite{knotinfo}.

 \begin{proof}[Proof of Theorem {\ref{thm:main-one}}.]
 Let $L$ be a link satisfying the hypotheses of the theorem, and let $D$ be a cosmetic crossing disk for $L$.
 Let $K = \partial D$, and let $M = S^3 - n(K \cup L)$, where $n$ indicates a regular neighborhood.
 Following \cite{st89}, let $M_{-1}$, $M_0$, and $M_\infty$ denote the result of filling $M$ along $\partial n(K)$ by a solid torus with slope $-1$, $0$, and $\infty$ respectively.
 Then $M_\infty = S^3 - n(L)$, and without loss of generality, $M_{-1}$ is the result of performing the crossing change indicated by $D$.
 By assumption, $M_{-1} \cong M_{\infty}$.